SolarCookies/reNut-Launcher/README.md

 A lightweight C++ GLFW ImGUI launcher designed for rexglue-based projects.

 reNut-Launcher is built to work with most rexglue projects with minimal setup.
-In most cases, you only need to configure the `.ini` file and adjust a few constants in the code (such as the number of backgrounds).
+In most cases, you only need to configure the `config.ini` file and adjust a few constants in the code (such as the number of backgrounds).

 ## Features